-How to Clean, Sanitize and Disinfect Your Standing Desk Workstation in the Age of Coronavirus
+How to Clean, Sanitize and Disinfect Your Desk in the Age of Coronavirus

 By now we’ve all learned how to wash our hands for a minimum of twenty seconds and to keep a small bottle of sanitizer in our pockets wherever we go, and in our cars.
 But what about our workstations?
-Especially of you share your workstation with other people, how do you best keep it clean?
+How do you make sure to have a clean desk, especially as you share your workstation with other people?

 The answer depends on the kind of work surface you have installed on your desk.
 The most commonly sold are high-pressure laminate (HPL), Surf(x) 3D-laminate, other 3D thermoform vinyls, engineered wood (e.g. bamboo grass that’s been transformed into wood), reclaimed wood, powder coat and natural solid wood (to learn about other differences between them see our Complete Guide to Desk Top Materials for Active Workstations).